X

 Minimum Admissions to Masters Degree Programs

-1. Baccalaureate Degree: The applicant must provide an official transcript showing that a bachelor’s degree was awarded by an accredited college or university.
+1. Baccalaureate Degree: The applicant must provide an official transcript showing that a U.S. bachelor’s degree or its equivalent was awarded by an accredited college or university.
 If you are a UofM undergraduate student applying to Graduate School at UofM, you do not need to request that an official transcript be sent to Graduate Admissions.
 This office has access to your transcript.
 In addition, transcripts from any other college or university attended may be requested.
 Only transcripts received directly from an issuing institution are considered official.
 Personal copies are not acceptable as official documents.

 2. GPA: The applicant must have earned an acceptable grade point average, typically a minimum of 2.5 on a scale of 4.0, but departments may make exceptions for students whose overall GPA does not adequately reflect their ability to succeed in their chosen field.